mongodb/docs/content/enforce-keyfile-access-control-in-existing-sharded-cluster.md

 #### Step 12: Create the user administrator.

-Important: After you create the first user, the [localhost exception](https://docs.mongodb.com/manual/core/security-users/#localhost-exception) is no longer available.The first user must have privileges to create other users, such as a user with the [``userAdminAnyDatabase``](https://docs.mongodb.com/manual/reference/built-in-roles/#userAdminAnyDatabase).
-This ensures that you can create additional users after the [Localhost Exception](https://docs.mongodb.com/manual/core/security-users/#localhost-exception) closes.If at least one user does *not* have privileges to create users, once the localhost exception closes you cannot create or modify users, and therefore may be unable to perform necessary operations.
+Important: After you create the first user, the [localhost exception](https://docs.mongodb.com/manual/core/security-users/#localhost-exception) is no longer available.
+The first user must have privileges to create other users, such as a user with the [``userAdminAnyDatabase``](https://docs.mongodb.com/manual/reference/built-in-roles/#userAdminAnyDatabase).
+This ensures that you can create additional users after the [Localhost Exception](https://docs.mongodb.com/manual/core/security-users/#localhost-exception) closes.
+If at least one user does *not* have privileges to create users, once the localhost exception closes you cannot create or modify users, and therefore may be unable to perform necessary operations.

 Add a user using the [``db.createUser()``](https://docs.mongodb.com/manual/reference/method/db.createUser/#db.createUser) method.
 The user should have at minimum the [``userAdminAnyDatabase``](https://docs.mongodb.com/manual/reference/built-in-roles/#userAdminAnyDatabase) role on the